Hardhats,

 It all started...

-Over twenty years ago, the Department of Veterans Affairs (DVA) set about on an epic journey with the launch of a mammoth effort to automate their 170+ medical centers.
+Over thirty years ago, the Department of Veterans Affairs (DVA) set about on an epic journey with the launch of a mammoth effort to automate their 170+ medical centers.
 They chose the ANSI MUMPS computer language as their foundation and erected a framework to support their applications.
 Originally called DHCP, VISTA is well suited for use outside of the DVA and healthcare, a very well kept secret indeed.

 At its very core you have all the tools and materials you need to build an economical, efficient, scaleable and integrated computer system.
 If you swing the boom a little wider, you find that VISTA also contains a staggering number of hospital applications that all share a common set of files for patients, providers, users, etc. Add to this combination low-cost availability under the Freedom Of Information Act (FOIA) and you have a compelling argument for adoption.
 It sounds too good to be true, except for perhaps one thing.
 Where will you get support?